 Can you tell us more about the latest collection?

 “Diesel is for everyone.
 No matter your background, unique story, gender or age, Diesel speaks to every person in some way.
 We also tried to reflect this inclusivity in the SS22 collection, which is very eclectic and transversal to allow people to wear the clothing easily.
 We want to represent the fun and active energy that the brand stands for.
 Diesel is all about explosions of fun and enjoying life.
 It’s an active brand and so the aim is to bring excitement in an experimental and unexpected way.”

 Where do you usually find design inspiration?

 “The inspiration for this collection is rooted in Diesel heritage and the brand’s core values.
-These values have been reworked and blended together with a more conceptual approach, which is visible on washes, treatments and mixed materials alongside colours and graphics.
+These values have been reworked and blended together with a more conceptual approach, which is visible on washes, treatments and mixed materials alongside colors and graphics.
 The brand has a very specific and unique language, and I wanted to start my first creative process at Diesel by celebrating the archive.
 It’s amazing to see how relevant and contemporary most of the garments present in Diesel’s archive still are today.”

-What are your favourite Diesel items?
+What are your favorite Diesel items?

 “First of all, the denim pieces — especially the basic and long-lasting ones from the Diesel Library collection.
 I love the jeans with integrating boots worn by the protagonist of the SS22 show video, it’s such a universal and versatile piece.
-Also, the more experimental printed and organza smock styles featuring cracked-paint motifs, and the psychedelic trainers.”
+Also, the more experimental printed and organza smock styles featuring cracked-paint motifs, and the psychedelic sneakers.”

 You might also like…